timothyhahn/jeeveshikedthepct/src/routes/chapters/07-chapter-7.md

 The next morning's sunrise found me racing down towards Red's Meadow, my knees pounding.
-Many hikers get off at Red's Meadow to resupply at the ski town of Mammoth, but as I had resupplied the day before at VVR, I packed out extra burgers and only gave myself a little of time to catch my breath.
+Many hikers get off at Red's Meadow to resupply at the ski town of Mammoth, but as I had resupplied the day before at VVR, I packed out extra burgers and only gave myself an hour to catch my breath.

 I threaded my way through the crowds who were visiting Devil's Postpile, and the dusty trail clung to me, filling my nostrils.
 On the long climb up to Thousand Island Lake, I passed by Bandit and her group.
 I was also briefly joined by